Jump to navigation

 Upcoming Training and Events

-(This workshop is sold out) Effective supervision contributes directly to mission effectiveness for your nonprofit.
+(In-person workshop) Effective supervision contributes directly to mission effectiveness at your nonprofit.
 It is critical to maintaining a productive staff in the face of shifting and competing priorities.
 Strong supervision creates a culture of mutual respect in which employees and supervisors communicate regularly and clearly about job-related expectations, tasks and overall performance.
 This highly participatory training is designed for supervisors with all levels of experience.

 Performance Management (May)

 Explore the ways that adaptive communication and feedback contribute to supporting, developing, and managing successful employees, understand the dynamic continuum of employee performance, and learn and practice a model of performance management that focuses on adaptive communication and feedback strategies.

 Effective Supervision Part II: A Deeper Dive into Decision Making, Communication and Performance Management

 (In-person) Successful supervisors start with curiosity and awareness of their own supervisory and communication style, as well as their particular cultural lens.
 By expanding their view and skillfully shifting these default approaches, they can more fully develop staff and maximize performance.
 This highly participatory and reflective training takes a deeper look at concepts discussed in TSNE MissionWorks’ Effective Supervision workshop.